 What is VAT?

-VAT, in the European Union, is a consumption tax assessed on the value added to goods and services.
-It applies to goods and services that are bought and sold for use or consumption in the European Union.
+VAT, in the European Union and the UK, is a consumption tax assessed on the value added to goods and services.
+It applies to goods and services that are bought and sold for use or consumption in the European Union or UK.

 When are you obliged to register for VAT in a country?

-Generally speaking, VAT registration may be needed for the following sellers:
+Generally speaking, VAT registration might be needed for the following sellers:

-All (EU) sellers who sell above certain thresholds in the EU country where they are established.
+All (EU and UK) sellers who sell above certain thresholds in their country of establishment where they are established in either the EU or UK.
 As of April 2018, the thresholds are €82,800 in France, £85,000 in the United Kingdom and €17,500 in Germany, whereas no such registration threshold exists in Spain.
 The method of calculation and application of the threshold might differ from country to country.

-All EU and non-EU sellers who sell above certain thresholds to private customers (non-VAT registered) from one EU country into another EU country, commonly referred to as “distance selling”.
-As of April 2018, the thresholds are £70,000 for the United Kingdom, €100,000 for Germany and €35,000 for France, Italy and Spain.
+All EU and non-EU sellers who sell above certain thresholds to private customers (non-VAT registered) from one EU country into another EU country, commonly referred to as “distance selling.”
+As of April 2018, the thresholds are €100,000 for Germany, and €35,000 for France, Italy, and Spain.
 The method of calculation and application of the threshold might differ from country to country.

-All EU and non-EU sellers who hold inventory in different EU countries to the one in which they are established.
+All EU and non-EU sellers who hold inventory in different EU country than the one in which they are established.

-All EU and non-EU sellers who transfer their goods from one EU country to another EU country.
+All EU and non-EU sellers who transfer their goods from one EU country into another EU country.

 .
-If you are unsure about your registration requirements, please speak to your external tax advisor.
+If you are unsure about your registration requirements, please speak with your external tax advisor.
 The VAT registration thresholds of each country are subject to change.

 How does VAT Services on Amazon work for VAT filings?

-Please see the page Process Overview to find out more about filing on VAT Services on Amazon.
+Please see the page Process Overview to learn more about filing on VAT Services on Amazon.

 Setting up VAT Services on Amazon

-There are 4 actions which you should take before you begin filing via VAT Services on Amazon:
+There are 4 actions which you should take before you begin filing through VAT Services on Amazon:

 Update your default and item-specific Product Tax Codes: To ensure that you are assigning the correct VAT rate to your products, you should update your Product Tax Codes.
-Find out more.
+Learn more.

 Ensure that you have submitted an "opt-out" declaration in all EU countries where you ship your inventory from.

 You are now all ready.
 You just need to complete your routine monthly procedures in order to submit your VAT filings every month.
-Find out more about the recommended monthly procedures here.
+Learn more on the recommended monthly procedures here.